 The bottom of this post also contains recipe card with ingredients and full instructions.

-- Soften the onions and garlic in a pan and set aside to cool. *Note: This is optional but creates a more subtle texture and flavor, which is especially helpful for picky eaters.
+- Soften the onions and garlic in a pan and set aside to cool.

 - Add the wet ingredients to the dry and stir to combine until a paste forms.
 (This is the panade.)
 Add the onions/garlic.